ErikLoo/Detecting-Open-or-Closed-Space-with-Acoustic-Sensing/README.md

   <img src="Images/spaces.png">
 </p>

 The purpose of this project is to explore the technical feasilities of detecting open/closed space in the indoor environment with acoustic sensing.
 For the evaluation, We identifed 21 spaces, commonly seen in office or household environments.
 The first 14 spaces shown in the image are closed space, while the last 7 spaces count as open space.
 Please note that some of closed space are slights opened to demonstrate the sensor placement.
 We then placed a self-made prototype in each space.
-The prototype is capable of emitting and receiving acoustic waves.
+The prototype is capable of emitting and receiving ultrasonic waves (17K-20K Hz sine-wave sweep signal) .
 Since open and closed spaces would produce different reflections of waves, we can train a machine classifier to learn the differences and differentiate the two spaces.
 The results of this project could inform future design of an <b>indoor item-finding system for lost objects</b>.

 <b>Hardware Setup - An Android device with an amplified receiver</b>
 <p align="center">